trevordbunch/cis411_lab2_Arch/labreports/LAB_ag1454.md

 - [**X**] If I'm collaborating on this project, I have included their handles on the report and confirm that my report is informed, but not copied from my collaborators.

 # Step 2: Analyze the Proposal
-Serve Central ...
-ENTER A BASIC SYSTEM INTRODUCTION HERE (1-2 Sentences).

-*Serve Central is a system that allows for users to see all volunteering opportunities within a certain area and register for them in one simple application.
-The app also tracks user statistics for organizations.*
+Serve Central is a system that allows for users to see all volunteering opportunities within a certain area and register for them in one simple application.
+The app also tracks user statistics for organizations.

 ## Step 2.1 Representative Use Cases